noahehall/multicloud/providers/aws/architecture.md

   - immutable infrastructure: after capturing snapshots, recreate resources with a clean slate and replace all keys, credentials, etc
   - coordination and orchestration: utilize step functions to stitch together workflows with adaptability

+### Compliance

+- check the compliance service category and programs links up top

+### Disaster Recovery

+- in AWS
+  - Snapshots: most services offer this
+  - DLM: Data Lifecycle Manager:
+    - automates procedures to back up Amazon EBS volumes using lifecycle policies
+    - automate the creation, retention, and deletion of EBS snapshots and Amazon EBS-backed AMIs.
+  - Backup: centralizes compliance and policy control for managing EBS volume backups

 ## Networking

 - Foundational Services